junxit/us-congress-bills-112/metadata.md

 - 2012-12-04 — Senate amendment agreed to: Amendment SA 3309 agreed to in Senate by Unanimous Consent.
 - 2012-12-04 — Senate amendment proposed (on the floor): Amendment SA 3309 proposed by Senator Blumenthal.(consideration: CR S7393; text: CR S7393)
 - 2012-12-04 — Senate amendment submitted
+- 2012-12-06 — Message on Senate action sent to the House.
+- 2012-12-07 — Received in the House.
+- 2012-12-07 — Referred to the Committee on Agriculture, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-12-07 — Referred to the Committee on Agriculture, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.